hyperledger-iroha/iroha-2-docs/src/reference/torii-endpoints.md

 #### Requests

-This endpoint expects requests with two shapes:
+This endpoint expects requests in two formats:

 Start a query: